microsoft/TypeScript/doc/spec.md

 When a function expression is contextually typed by a function type *T*, the function expression is processed as if it had explicitly specified parameter type annotations as they exist in *T*.
 Parameters are matched by position and need not have matching names.
 If the function expression has fewer parameters than *T*, the additional parameters in *T* are ignored.
 If the function expression has more parameters than *T*, the additional parameters are all considered to have type Any.

-Furthermore, when a function expression has no return type annotation and is contextually typed by a function type *T*, expressions in contained return statements (section [5.7](#5.7)) are contextually typed by *T*’s return type.
+Furthermore, when a function expression has no return type annotation and is contextually typed by a function type *T*, expressions in contained return statements (section [5.7](#5.7)) are contextually typed by *T*'s return type.

 ## <a name="4.10"/>4.10 Property Access

 A property access uses either dot notation or bracket notation.
 A property access expression is always classified as a reference.

-A property access uses an object’s apparent type (section [3.8.1](#3.8.1)) to determine its properties.
-Furthermore, in a property access, an object’s apparent type includes the properties that originate in the ‘Object’ or ‘Function’ global interface types, as described in section [3.3](#3.3).
+A property access uses an object's apparent type (section [3.8.1](#3.8.1)) to determine its properties.
+Furthermore, in a property access, an object's apparent type includes the properties that originate in the 'Object' or 'Function' global interface types, as described in section [3.3](#3.3).

 A dot notation property access of the form